namheegordonkim/egl-in-docker-example/README.md

 OpenGL ES profile version string: OpenGL ES 3.1 Mesa 22.2.5 OpenGL ES profile shading language version string: OpenGL ES GLSL ES 3.10
 ```

+# How It Works (I Think)

+While Docker's GPU passthrough via `--gpus all` exposes the GPU, OpenGL does not recognize it by default unless the host machine's NVIDIA drivers are visible.
+This suspicion is still being tested, with some evidence coming from how copying the host's `libnvidia*` into one of the directories in the container's `LD_LIBRARY_PATH` successfully lets OpenGL recognize the GPU.